saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/daisyui-5-upcoming-changes/+page.md

 ![tailwind css 4 plugins api syntax tweet](https://img.daisyui.com/images/blog/tailwind-css-4-plugins-api-syntax-tweet.png)

-This will make it easier to use daistUI as a plugin in your Tailwind CSS project, and it will also make it easier for us to maintain and update daisyUI since it will be a pure CSS file, without any build process to convert CSS to CSS-in-JS.
+This will make it easier to use daisyUI as a plugin in your Tailwind CSS project, and it will also make it easier for us to maintain and update daisyUI since it will be a pure CSS file, without any build process to convert CSS to CSS-in-JS.

 >With the current alpha version of Tailwind CSS 4, technically you can import the whole CSS file of daisyUI in your project but it won't act as a Tailwind CSS plugin.
 Which means it will include all unused class names in your production CSS file.